orionnelson/aws-terraform-venv/ReadMe.md

 Fill out your aws.env file using the aws.env.template with your aws credentials then fill it out.
 Write your terraform code in the workflow then run build/aws.sh

-Next create a pem key called terraform-vpn-key downloading the pem and placeing it in the same dir as the aws.env